mathewmariani/gpr300-sokol/course/assignment1.md

 #### Goal

 The goal of this assignment is to strengthen your understanding of framebuffers by implementing the following post-processing effects.
-Build off of the previous assignment to complete this one.

 *   [Box Blur][]
 *   [Gaussian Blur][]